weixiaosun/DSA-Sample/README.md

 This repository contains implementations of hash maps, heaps, sorts, priority queues, tries, and other various data structures and algorithms.
 I implemented these for my Data Structures and Algorithms class at UCI.
 It is broken up into 5 programs, by folders.

-1. Program 1: Programming using the ICS-46 Template Library -- Stack, Queue, Priority Queue, Set, and Map
+1. `program1`: Programming using the ICS-46 Template Library -- Stack, Queue, Priority Queue, Set, and Map

-2. Program 2: Implementing Queue/Priority Queue/Set with Linked Lists
+2. `program2`: Implementing Queue/Priority Queue/Set with Linked Lists

-3. Program 3: Implementing Priority Queues and Maps with Binary Trees
+3. `program3`: Implementing Priority Queues and Maps with Binary Trees

-4. Program 4: Implementing Maps and Sets via Hash Tables
+4. `program4`: Implementing Maps and Sets via Hash Tables

-5. Program 5: Implementing Graphs and Dijkstra's Algorithm
+5. `program5`: Implementing Graphs and Dijkstra's Algorithm

 ## What makes you proud of this code?